DianaBeki/my-portfolio-react/README.md

 # My Portfolio <a name="#about-project"></a>

-**My-portfolio-react** Is a react-redux page of my portfolio showing my achievements, past and current projects.
-Contact me for inquiries or collaborations using the provided information.
+**My-portfolio-react** Is a react-redux page of my portfolio showing my achievements, past and current projects, and personal contact information.

 ## 🛠 Built With <a name="built-with"></a>